nottrobin/docs/src/en/developer-getting-started.md

 cd $JUJU_REPOSITORY/layers
 ```

-!!!
-Note:
+[note]
 Exporting the environment variables in this way only sets the
 variables for the current terminal.
 If you wish to make these changes persist,
 add the same export statements to a resource file that are evaluated when you
 create a new console such as ~/.bashrc depending on your shell.
+[/note]

 Once in the layers directory clone the example charm layer - layer-vanilla: